f1nal3/Juniorgram/Docs/Swaping old models with new ones.md

 ### - No more any type of casts inside method logic

-> This task has moved to the separate class - ModelFiller (right now only PGFiller)
+> This task has moved to the separate class - ModelFiller (That's a general name for this type of classes, right now only PGFiller exists)
 > This class knows how to cast and what to cast, and fills model with it

 Before('findChannel' - is a returning object from _pTable->...->execute()):